- To explore line and mark-making to draw water

 - Is water an easy thing to draw or paint?

 Play the music again.
 On the paper you have laid out, ask the children to draw big lines representing water.
-Set up a An empty area in an image or 3D artwork. for yourself so that you can demonstrate this and join in with the activity too!
+Set up a space for yourself so that you can demonstrate this and join in with the activity too!
 Give them approximately three minutes to work, encouraging them to connect to each other’s lines.

 Now the children are going to work into the lines they’ve drawn, using a variety of different techniques.
 Take the class through the mark-making you expect of them and show them how to work into the lines by: